dddrrreee/cs140e-25win/labs/9-debug-hw/README.md

 ------------------------------------------------------------------
 ### Errata and clarifications.

-  - Delete the semi-colon.
+  - Delete the semi-colon in `mini-step.c:mismatch_off`.
     Original:

             // disable mis-matching by just turning it off in bcr0 void mismatch_off(void) {